rocky-linux/documentation/docs/index.md

 If this is your first time visiting the Rocky Linux Documentation site then likely you are new to Rocky Linux and you are itching to install it!
 No problem, jump on over to the [Installing Rocky Linux](guides/installation.md) page for detailed instructions.

 If you get stuck and have a question the Rocky Linux community is there to help.
-Visit the [community forum](https://forums.rockylinux.org) and you can search for solution and post your own questions to the community.
+Visit the [community forum](https://forums.rockylinux.org) and you can search for solutions or post your own questions to the community.

 ## Contributing

 Did you find something missing?
 Did you find an error?
 Are you wondering how to create a document of your own, or how to fix things here?
 Remember how we said that *you* were the Rocky community?
 Well, that means that *you* are important to us and we want you to join us, if you like, and help make this documentation better.
-If you are interested in this, head over to our [Contribution Guide](https://github.com/rocky-linux/documentation/blob/main/README.md) to find out how you can do just that!
+If you are interested in this, head over to our [Contribution Guide](https://github.com/rocky-linux/documentation/blob/main/README.md) to find out how you can do that!